 DIY is a great trick you can use to add some new life to old or tired bedroom items.
 "If you have an old photo frame, instead of throwing it away and purchasing a new one, paint it in a calming blue and place it on your bedside table."

-5. Use calming colors
+5. Use calming colors on walls and bedding

 A change of color is a powerful way of mixing up your space.
 Color expert Karen Haller says "many of us don’t realise the impact the color of our room has on our mood.
 We don’t see color in isolation, we take in all the colors surrounding us and form an emotional connection - this then influences how we think, feel and behave."